 The dough recipe above is the exact copy of my pizza recipe but uses 1/4 of the original amount of yeast.
 The recipe has been divided in two steps which are implemented in two subsequent days.

 Day 1.
 Sprinkle the yeast over the water.
 Let it stand 1 minute, or until the yeast is creamy.
 Stir until the yeast dissolves.
-In a food processor, combine flour, olive oil, sugar and salt.
+In a food processor, combine flour, olive oil and salt.
 Mix briefly.
 Add the yeast mixture and mix at maximum speed until a soft dough forms.
-Alternatively mix ingredients by hand in a large bowl, then turn the dough out onto a lightly floured surface and knead until smooth and elastic.
-Make sure to make the dough as wet as possible but still firm enough to obtain a soft ball.
+Alternatively mix ingredients by hand in a large bowl, then turn the dough out onto a lightly floured surface and knead briefly until smooth and elastic.
+Depending on the gluten content of the flour you use, you might need up to 1/2 cup more water than what stated in the recipe list.
+You need to make the dough as wet as possible but still firm enough to obtain a soft ball.
 Transfer the dough into an oiled bowl and cover with plastic wrap.
 Place it in a draft free area of your kitchen, covered by a tea towel.

 Preheat the oven at maximum temperature.
 Allow enough time for the oven to stay at maximum temperature for at least 15 min before cooking the focaccia.

-About one hour before dinner, knead the dough briefly, roll it and transfer into an oiled pizza pan.
+About one hour before serving, transfer the dough into an oiled pizza pan and stretch it with the tips of your fingers into a 1/2 inch thick pie.
 I generally lightly coat the pan with ½ olive oil and ½ sunflower oil.
-Again, place the pan in a draft-free place, cover with a tea towel and let it rise until doubled in bulk, about 1/2 an hour.
+Again, place the pan in a draft-free place, cover with a tea towel and let it rise an additional 1/2 an hour.

 Distribute the mozzarella, onions and chopped sage leaves over the focaccia dough.
-Drizzle with 1-2 tablespoons evo oil , season with salt and freshly ground black pepper and bake for 8 min or until golden below and around the sides.
+Drizzle with 1-2 tablespoons evo oil , season with salt and freshly ground black pepper and bake until golden below and around the sides, 8 to 12 minutes.
+The cooking time will vary depending on your oven, the hotter the better.

 For my daughter, who likes everything plain, I make mini focacce (pizzette) sprinkled with olive oil, rosemary and salt.
 Once cooked, I freeze them in individual bags so they are handy to bring to school for a mid morning snack.